Skip to content

 Excessive chaining. _projectService.GetProject(id).Members.First(m => m.UserId == userId).Role — coupled to Project, its Members collection, Member’s shape, and the Role enum, to answer a yes/no authorization question.
 Every link in that chain is a change that can break the caller. _projectService.CanUserAssignTasks(projectId, userId) answers the same question with one dependency.

 Leaked decisions.
-The rule for what makes a task assignable written four different ways across four handlers.
-Each one someone’s best guess at the moment they needed it.
+The rule for what makes a task assignable written four different ways across four handlers, each one a best guess at the moment someone needed it.

 // In AssignTaskHandler